The Richmond Secondary Technology Education courses fit under the Applied Design, Skills and Technologies curriculum.

 These are excellent courses for students who want to extend what they learned in Introductory Metalwork or intend to go on the post-secondary trades training.
 This course teaches students how to safely and accurately operate lathes, milling machines, drill presses and bandsaws.
 All machine operations will be associated with projects.
 The course also allows students to become proficient in arc and oxy-acetylene welding and cutting.
 The shop has arc welding rooms, oxy-acetylene stations, lathes of various sizes, milling machines and drill presses, etc. This is a very well-equipped shop and students have an opportunity to develop excellent shop skills and computer machining is also explored.

-DRAFTING AND DESIGN
+DRAFTING AND COMPUTER-AIDED DESIGN (CAD)

-DRAFTING INDUSTRIAL DESIGN 11
+ENGINEERING DESIGN 11

-DRAFTING INDUSTRIAL DESIGN 12
+ENGINEERING DESIGN 12

-Recommended: Drafting Industrial Design 11
+Recommended: Successful completion of Engineering Design 11

 GRAPHICS & PHOTOGRAPHY